 This Thanksgiving Margarita is sweet, sour, and reminiscent of fall.
-All you need is your favorite pitcher and 4 simple ingredients.
+All you need is 4 simple ingredients.
 Garnish with a cinnamon stick, apple slice and a sprig of fresh rosemary for the perfect hosting touch!

 Jump to:

-- Apple cider - For the best-flavored apple cider margarita, I recommend using unfiltered apple cider.
-Unfiltered cider contains a stronger apple flavor and is less processed.
-The only ingredient should be apples.
+- Apple cider.
+For the best-flavored apple cider margarita, I recommend using unfiltered apple cider, which has a stronger apple flavor and is less processed.
+The only ingredient on the label should be apples.

-- Tequila - Any tequila will do!
+- Tequila.
 Use your favorite or what you've currently got on the bar cart.
+If you are a fan of tequila drinks, try my Tequila Espresso Martini next!

-- Limes - When making margaritas, it is very important to use freshly squeezed lime juice.
+- Limes.
+When making margaritas, it is very important to use fresh lime juice.
 You simply can't make a good margarita with pre-bottled lime juice.
 To get the most out of your fresh limes, roll them using the palm of your hand on a cutting board before slicing.
 This will loosen up the membranes inside and allow the juice to squeeze out more easily.
+You can also throw a hard lime in the microwave for about 30 seconds to get more juice out.

 See the recipe card below for the remaining ingredients and quantities.

-- Prepare your glasses.
-Add lime juice to a small shallow dish.
-In a separate shallow dish, mix together ½ tablespoon of cinnamon and 1 tablespoon of granulated sugar.
-Dip your drinking glasses first in the lime juice, then in the cinnamon sugar.
-Set aside to set.
+Prepare your glasses.
+Add lime juice to a small plate.
+In a separate shallow dish, mix together ½ tablespoon of cinnamon and 1 tablespoon of granulated sugar or a little brown sugar.
+Dip your drinking glasses first in the lime juice, then in the cinnamon sugar to coat the rim of the glass.

-- Fill the glasses with ice.
-Pour about 4 ounces of the margarita pitcher into each glass.
-Garnish your fall margarita with a lime slice, cinnamon stick and fresh sprig of rosemary for color.
+Step 4: Fill the glasses with ice.
+Pour about 4 ounces of the cocktail into each glass.
+Garnish with a lime slice, cinnamon stick and fresh sprig of rosemary.

-If you've made my Skinny Spicy Margarita Recipe or Simple Spicy Grapefruit Margaritas, they are definitely on the more sour side.
-This fall-inspired margarita on the other hand is more sweet!
+This fall-inspired margarita is more sweet!
 I like to call it my apple cider margarita because it contains the sweet flavors of apple, orange liquor, and warmth from the cinnamon.

-The most popular choice for margaritas is a margarita glass with a stem and wide rim.
+The most popular choice is margarita glasses with a stem and wide rim.
 However, you can pour your margaritas into any glass of your choosing.
 I prefer a highball whiskey glass.
-They're more versatile, less likely to tip and spill, and can be used to make more holiday drinks, like my Holiday Cranberry Bourbon Cocktail Recipe.
+They're more versatile, less likely to tip and spill.

 - Go all out on the garnish!
 This is what will make your margaritas feel extra special and restaurant-worthy.
 Friends and family may even request them every year.